AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/people/managing-contacts/manage-groups.md

 ---
 # Manage Groups {#manage-groups}

-Learn how to manage your groups in Sales Insight Actions.
+Learn how to manage your groups in [!DNL Sales Insight Actions].

 ## Group Types {#group-types}